eoyebami/eoyebami.github.io/aws/solutions-architect/networking/2026-06-19-privatelink.md

         * free no hourly cost or data processing charges
         * attached to route tables (not subnets or eni) so they are regional
         * only works within the vpc it is attached to (no peering)
+* NOTE: an attach `endpoint policies` to control who can access it